||Proper identification is essential - some species of termites in will attack only

 damage may occur, but not so commonly as the other species listed above.

 Nest Location - Nasutitermes exitiosus build

-a mound nest which protrudes 30cm to 75cm above the ground.
+a mound nest protruding 30cm to 75cm above the ground.
 Control can

 be as easy as knocking the top off the nest and a follow up insecticide

 ||Area of Distribution - Commonly found in

 eastern NSW, ACT and south eastern areas of Queensland including Brisbane and coastal region to Rockhampton - particularly prevalent along the entire coast-line, along

 stumps, dead trees, timber fences, poles and other timber structures

 that are in contact with the soil, being softened by weathering or decay.